Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
+In the last section, we discussed five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
 These five conflicting aspects of the unfaithful partner’s response are relief, impatience, absence of guilt, isolation, and self-disgust.

-On this track, we will discuss three gender differences in the unfaithful partner’s emotional response to an affair.
+In this section, we will discuss three gender differences in the unfaithful partner’s emotional response to an affair.
 The three gender differences we will focus on are what kind of partner is sought, what justifies an affair, and what internal tensions the affair causes.

-As we discussed on Track 3, good current research indicates that there tend to be differences in how men and women respond to an affair.
+As we discussed in Section 3, good current research indicates that there tend to be differences in how men and women respond to an affair.
 These differences occur both in the hurt and unfaithful partner.
 Of course, these differences are far from exact, and I encourage my clients to realize that their feelings are normal even if they are ‘typical’ of the opposite gender.

 In my practice, I explain these gender differences to both the hurt and unfaithful partner as a way for each partner to add a layer of understanding to his or her behavior.
 I also find that explaining these differences can help each partner understand each other.
 Often, this leads to a useful discussion about the meaning of the affair and the deficiencies in the marital relationship.